-It was difficult to find out who is the youngest person on Twitter but I came across this interesting piece about tweeting from the womb.
+It was difficult to find out who is the youngest person on Twitter but I came across this interesting piece years ago about tweeting from the womb.
 Now that is an early start.

 Many of you may remember the oldest person.
 She was 104 and on both Twitter and Facebook.
 Her name was Ivy Bean.
-She was an inspiration to many who thought they were too old to be on social media.Many of you may remember the oldest person.
-She was 104 and on both Twitter and Facebook.
-Her name was Ivy Bean.
-She was an inspiration to many who thought they were too old to be on social media.#socialmedia Click To Tweet
+She was an inspiration to many who thought they were too old to be on social media.

-What Is the Average Age on Twitter?
+What Is The Average Age Demographic On Twitter?

 It is important to know how to target your tweet to different age groups and to know what they tweet about.

 There is a Twitter account called @HonestToddler and they tweet from the mind of a toddler.
 It’s a funny and quirky Twitter handle.
 As you can see below you can get creative with your tweet to younger people.

 Every adults dream is to lie in bed in cotton pajamas and play on their phone until nightfall.

 Sharpie is a brand that caters to kids and teens on Twitter.
 Here are some examples:

-Twitter in the Classroom
+Twitter In The Classroom